Classic Google Sites Retirement Timeline

 • May 15, 2021 - The ability to create new classic Sites was turned off.

-• December 1, 2022 (previously June 1, 2022) - The ability to edit your remaining classic Sites will be turned off.
+• December 1, 2022 (previously June 1, 2022) - The ability to edit your remaining classic Sites was turned off.

-3. Delete the classic Site once Google has downloaded and replaced it.
+3. Deleted the classic Site once converted.

 Additional Information

-For more information, refer to the ITS announcement on 4/22/21.
+• For more information, refer to the ITS announcement on 4/22/21.

-Need additional information or assistance?
+• Need additional information or assistance?
 Contact the ITS Service Center.

 Details